tom-jk/krita-quick-export/README.md

 - can't adjust any other settings (transparency colour, embed sRGB profile, resize, etc.)
 - incremental saves do not automatically copy settings from prior saves
 - can't automatically export a chain of dependent images (eg. when exporting a texture atlas, first update file layers)
-- can't sort or group list of images, or hide those not intended for export
+- can't sort or group list of images